Saravanansj/My-ML-Project-2/README.md

-**🩺 Provide Better Diabetes Treatment using Reinforcement Learning 📌 Introduction**
+**Provide Better Diabetes Treatment using Reinforcement Learning**

+**This software is provided strictly for educational and research purposes only.
+It must NOT be used as a substitute for:

+Professional medical advice

+Diagnosis

+Treatment

+Safety-critical decision making   **

+**Introduction**

 This project demonstrates the application of Reinforcement Learning (RL) algorithms — Q-Learning and SARSA — to optimize diabetes treatment decisions.
 By modeling patient health states and treatment actions as a Markov Decision Process (MDP), the system learns an optimal treatment strategy to improve patient outcomes.